-(CNN) -- Here’s some background information about Ebola, a virus with a high fatality rate that was first identified in Africa in 1976.
+Here’s a look at Ebola, a virus with a high fatality rate that was first identified in Africa in 1976.

-The first human outbreaks occurred in 1976, one in northern Zaire (now Democratic Republic of the Congo) in Central Africa: and the other, in southern Sudan (now South Sudan).
-The virus is named after the Ebola River, where the virus was first recognized in 1976, according to the Centers for Disease Control and Prevention.
+The first human outbreaks occurred in 1976, one in northern Zaire (now Democratic Republic of the Congo) in central Africa: and the other, in southern Sudan (now South Sudan).
+The virus is named after the Ebola River, where the virus was first recognized in 1976, according to the Centers for Disease Control and Prevention (CDC).

 Ebola is extremely infectious but not extremely contagious.
 It is infectious, because an infinitesimally small amount can cause illness.
 Laboratory experiments on nonhuman primates suggest that even a single virus may be enough to trigger a fatal infection.

-Instead, Ebola could be considered moderately contagious, because the virus is not transmitted through the air.
-The most contagious diseases, such as measles or influenza, virus particles are airborne.
+Ebola is considered moderately contagious because the virus is not transmitted through the air.

 Humans can be infected by other humans if they come in contact with body fluids from an infected person or contaminated objects from infected persons.
 Humans can also be exposed to the virus, for example, by butchering infected animals.